Visiting Paris on a Budget: How to Save Money in the City of Love

-Although Paris is known for its classy bars and three-Michelin starred restaurants, there’s a budget-friendly side to the French capital.
+Although Paris is known for its classy bars and multiple Michelin starred restaurants, there’s a budget-friendly side to the French capital.
 This version of Paris usually involves mingling with locals in picturesque public spaces and drinking in hidden bars only Parisians know.

 Take our advice and seek out the low-cost life—visiting Paris on a budget is just as much fun!